microsoft/CNTK/Documentation/Documents/Configuration Files.md

 argvector<float> learnRatesPerMB = configLearnRatesPerMB;
 ```

-ConfigParameters and ConfigArray instances are very flexible, but require parsing every time a value is accessed. argvector&lt;T&gt; ,on the other hand, parses once and then accesses values as a standard vector.
+ConfigParameters and ConfigArray instances are very flexible but require parsing every time a value is accessed. argvector&lt;T&gt; ,on the other hand, parses once and then accesses values as a standard vector.

 #### Configuration Program Example

 Some sample code that would parse the example configuration file given at the beginning of this document follows.
-This is a revised version of actual code in CNTK:
+This is a revised version of the actual code in CNTK:

 ```
 #include "commandArgUtil.h"